ogarreche/XAI_metrics/README.md

 ![image](https://github.com/ogarreche/XAI_metrics/assets/55901425/f80f5505-6bd1-490f-8a6f-559604374e0b)

-An example of completeness experiment on DoS sample from RoEduNet-SIMARGL2021 dataset.
+FIGURE 13: An example of completeness experiment on DoS sample from RoEduNet-SIMARGL2021 dataset.
 This experiment is using SHAP method.
 In (a), we show the original XAI explanation.
 In (b), we show it after the top feature is perturbed.
 In (c), we show it after the second top feature is perturbed.